helrond/clbsj.org/_posts/2019-10-14-book-review-radical-jesus-the-way-of-jesus-then-and-now-by-john-vincent.md

 category: news
 layout: from-the-stacks
 published: true
-title: 'Radical Jesus: The Way of Jesus, Then and Now by John Vincent'
+title: '<em>Radical Jesus: The Way of Jesus, Then and Now</em> by John Vincent'
 author: Laura Gottwald and Amy Dalton
 description: >-
   There should be a warning at the beginning of the book Radical Jesus: Read